 Inputs

-The user needs to input the desired weight for each mode of communication (Figure 1.3).
-These weights will then be applied to the algorithm.
-Furthermore, the user has the option to choose a number to block and therefore will not be used in the algorithm.
-The application requires a user to request a .json file from one or all social media platforms (Facebook, Instagram, and Snapchat).
+The application needs the user’s permission to be able to access their contacts. to make the connection between known people and those they communicate with on social media.
+(Figure 3.1).
+This is done to allow the user to control their privacy The application requires a user to request a .json file from one or all social media platforms (Facebook, Instagram, and Snapchat).
 A .json fire then needs to be put into the same file at the project.
 Downloading a users own personal .json file guarantees the users privacy as it is their own data being collected.
 The user can input their own weights for each social media interaction and platform for their own research purposes.
 The application will also request input via a survey for interaction impacts on a user.

 Application Layout: